 Bishop graduated from Auburn University with a dual major in Broadcasting and English.
 He has previously served on the board of Directors for the Country Radio Broadcasters and is a graduate of the Leadership Music Program.less...

-Paul Brown has been a jazz, pop and R&B performer in his own right for a little more than a decade, but his experience as a recording engineer and producer goes way back.
-In more than 40 years, he’s produced the sounds of the most legendary recording artists of all time, including George Benson, Diana Ross, and Luther Vandross.
-With two Grammy awards, and more than 70 #1 radio hits as a jazz producer, he brings major cred and skills to Intercept Music and our
+Paul Brown has been a jazz, pop, and R&B performer in his own right for a little more than a decade, but his experience as a recording engineer and producer goes way back.
+For more than 40 years, he’s produced the sounds of the most legendary recording artists of all time, including George Benson, Diana Ross, and Luther Vandross.
+With two Grammy awards and more than 70 #1 radio hits as a jazz producer, he brings major cred and skills to Intercept Music and our

 In 1999 Blackwell assumed leadership of ZOMBA/Jive/Verity Gospel to oversee mainstream sales of all Gospel releases.
 He later became Vice President and General Manager of EMI/Motown Gospel.
 In his 13 years at EMI/Motown Gospel Blackwell helped lead the label to 11 Grammy® award wins and to its highest market share ever in 2016.

-Blackwell has been an influential voice in the industry as board member of the Gospel Music Association.
-He is an alumnus of Leadership Music (2005), and has served on the Grammy® Awards gospel screening committee since 2010.
+Blackwell has been an influential voice in the industry as a board member of the Gospel Music Association.
+He is an alumnus of Leadership Music (2005) and has served on the Grammy® Awards gospel screening committee since 2010.